Renault MT

-The Renault MT is a compact sport car manufactured by Renault from 1923 until 1925.
+The Renault MT is a compact sports car manufactured by Renault from 1923 until 1925.

-Details and Evolutions
+Description

 The Renault MT was presented in the 1923 Mondial de l'Automobile in Paris.
+The national licensing authority granted its approval on February 19, 1924.
+The model replaced the Renault KJ.
 The project was created and designed by Labourdette and Louis Renault together with the Renault KJ, as a middle-class car with an alternative style for 3 passengers.
-It was produced in Skiff or boat tail bodystyles.
-The Renault MT's front was very similar to the Renault KJ.
-Production ceased in 1924 as Renault replaced this model with the Renault NN.
+It was produced in skiff or boat tail body styles.